Jbleezy/BO2-Reimagined/README.md

 * Perk bottle dig spots: fixed spots behaving incorrectly after disconnecting and reconnecting to a match
 * Survival and Encounter: One Inch Punch buyable for 9000 points at Rituals of the Ancients reward chests
 * Quest: added "Benn - The Divider" song
+* Quest (secure the keys step): staff upgrades only require collecting souls in The Crazy Place
+* Quest (secure the keys step): staffs get full ammo when initially picked up after upgrading (normally missing one clip)
 * Quest (ascend from darkness step): 3 robots are always active during this step
 * Quest (ascend from darkness step): staffs can be placed at any staff holder
 * Quest (ascend from darkness step): fixed an issue where staffs were able to be picked up at their build location when placed in the staff holders